 At least 5 days before the departure, the Contractor shall send personal information by fax, which indicates the names and positions of experts, as well as copies of their passports and arrival notice: departure time, destination, flight No., the authorized representative for each group.

-The Contractor on their own shall take measures for getting employment permits for the Contractor’s specialist issued by the respective authorities.
+The Contractor at its own expenses shall take measures for getting employment permits for the Contractor’s specialist issued by the respective authorities.
 However, the Principal shall show assistance to the Contractor in this respect.

 During the performance of the Services envisaged in the present Contract, the Contractor, upon agreement with the Principal, can recall and replace its assigned specialist with other assignees with the same qualification because of health condition or other reasons.
 The Contractor undertakes to bear all charges connected with the recall and replacement of the specialist.